dbd-challenge/dbdc3/docs/how_to_submit_runs.md

 will run the evaluation script on your result files and let you know the evaluation results as soon as possible.

 ## How to submit your runs

-Please send your run files by email to:
-`dbdc3-organizers@googlegroups.com`.

-The subject of the email should be `DBDC3 formal-run <your-team-ID>`.

 For each language, each team can submit upto 3 runs.
 The run file should have the name `DBDC3-<your-team-ID>-<lang>-<run#>.zip`. `<lang>` should be either `en` or `jp`.